 What’s the purpose of the “Express Assist” vehicles that patrol the Express Lanes?

 Our Express Assist crew helps get you back on your way if you run into any minor mechanical bumps along the Express Lanes.
 We’ll lend you a helping hand free-of-charge when you:

 Express Assist can also alert fire rescue or police in the event of an emergency.
 While Express Assist vehicles can’t provide towing services, we can contact a towing company for disabled drivers.

 Keep in mind that if you prefer to call a different roadside emergency service for help, you may be responsible for covering any toll costs they need to pay to reach you on the Express Lanes.

 What happens if I need to pull over in the Express Lanes?

 On the 495 Express Lanes, please safely pull over to the left shoulder and stay in your car.
-On the 95 Express Lanes, pull over to the closest shoulder and stay in your car until help arrives.
+On the 95 and 395 Express Lanes, pull over to the closest shoulder and stay in your car until help arrives.